Vaelek/vscode-wakatime/README.md

 Metrics, insights, and time tracking automatically generated from your programming activity.

+#### To install, go to the [Releases](https://github.com/Vaelek/vscode-wakatime/releases/latest) tab and download the latest `vsix` file.
+Install via the File menu in ADS.

 This is a fork of the WakaTime VSCode plugin for use with `Azure Data Studio`.
 Tested (so far) only on Windows.
 I made this for myself, but from all the posts I saw in my quest to make the VSCode version work in ADS, I am not alone, so I make this publicly available to anyone that would like it.